-- the chloride level
+- chloride level

-- the presence of oxidising agents
+- presence of oxidising agents

 - flow rate

-- temperature
+- temperature.

 For most potable and fresh waters, variations in bulk pH do not have a significant effect on the behaviour of stainless steels, but localised conditions, for example in crevices, can be important.